planariangames/mettlecore/METTLE_Core_SRD_Scenes.md

 - **Climbing** lets one enter Zones that extend up or down, like cliffs, pits, or large vehicle/creatures.
 Very large creatures or vehicles may present their own Zone(s) to climb, making it possible for the bold to deal with riders, find entry ports, etc. Difficulty is the large creature’s POISE or vehicle’s max Speed.
 - **Chases** have the quarry and pursuers Move through a set of chase Zones, with the quarry deciding where to go.
 How well they overcome obstacles, hazards, and climbing along the way decides who wins.

-A Surge may grant another attempt to overcome an obstacle, but it does not let a mover cross more Zones than their Speed allows.

 ### Race

 High stakes race or chase scenes often benefit from some structure.
 After dealing with obstacles and dirty tricks, the driver reaching the end with the highest Speed wins.
 If tied for Speed, the highest Edge wins.
 Race Checks are POISE vs. current Speed, with obstacles adding Difficulty.